metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem-tutorial.rst

 -----------------

-If you wish, you can try extending the suite to include the ``fire_lasers`` group of tasks which was in the list of groups in the ``suite.rc`` file.
+If you wish, you can try extending the suite to include the ``fire_lasers`` group of tasks which was in the list of groups in the ``flow.cylc`` file.
 Using the same technique as we've just demonstrated for piloting the spaceship, you should be able to aim and fire the ship's weapons.